ipad

 If the pairing code doesn’t take, the most likely cause is a typo in the code.
 The second most likely cause is the iPad lost Wi-Fi between when the code was generated and when you submitted it — the app fetches a fresh code on every relaunch.
 Tap-and-hold to refresh the code on the iPad if you suspect the original timed out.

-Step 3: Customize the welcome screen and check-in flow
+Step 3: Customizing the welcome screen

 Out of the box, the welcome screen shows your company logo, a “Tap to Sign In” prompt, and your selected theme color.
 Most teams tune a few things before going live.